Optimal Regulation and Investment Incentives in Financial Networks: Introduction

 A related result is that, in the intermediate range of correlation in which restrictions improve over laissez-faire, the optimal restrictions are often asymmetric.
 In particular, imposing restrictions on some core banks but not on others that are completely identical in every way to the regulated ones can provide strictly higher social welfare than any regulation that treats identical banks symmetrically.
 The intuition is roughly as follows.
 Core banks can generally withstand some base number of defaults, regardless of the level of regulation.
 Allowing some number of core banks (below that base threshold number) to invest freely, allows society to earn high returns from risky investments, while still avoiding contagion.
 Instead, a symmetric regulation across banks is either too restrictive and eliminates contagion but also misses out on high returns, or too lax and admits widespread contagion.
 An asymmetric regulation enables some high investment returns, but also avoids widespread contagion.
 In practice, asymmetric regulation might be difficult legally, but can be done to the extent that there are even slight asymmetries among banks in the core -- for instance regulating ones above a particular size.

 Finally, we provide more general insights on how the network structure shapes optimal regulation, beyond core-periphery networks.
 The network structure enters the calculations because it determines the consequences of any given bank's default on the rest of the financial system.
 Optimal regulation depends on a particular definition of centrality, which we develop and that summarizes a bank's marginal contribution to overall bankruptcy costs.
 A regulator trades off higher expected returns from risky portfolios against systemic risks.
 The characterization of the optimal policy then favors macroprudential regulation (in the form of a limit on portfolio risk) if the loss in expected returns is small relative to the bank's centrality.
-If expected investment returns are high enough, then the optimal policy is not to impose any limits on investments, but to intervene via bailouts for sufficiently central organizations and to allow less central organizations to fail if they become insolvent.
+If expected investment returns are high enough, then the optimal policy is not to impose any limits on investments but to intervene via bailouts for sufficiently central organizations and to allow less central organizations to fail if they become insolvent.
+These regions of optimal regulation are previewed in Figure \ref{figure-regulate}, and we leave precise definitions of variables to Section \ref{reg}.

 \paragraph{Related Literature:}

 Several papers study how connections between financial firms distort their investment incentives, but none has looked at optimal regulation in a network setting.\footnote{ There is a literature on the more standard agency problem between the manager of a firm and its shareholders, for example, as highlighted in Jensen and Meckling \citeyearpar{jensenm1976} and Galai and Masulis \citeyearpar{galai1976option}, which can induce inefficient investments.
 For more on this point, see Admati and Hellwig \citeyearpar{admatih2013}.
 For a more general discussion of agency problems of excessive risk-taking in the presence of externalities see Hirshleifer and Teoh \citeyearpar{hirshleifert2009}.}